microsoft/vscode-maven/Troubleshooting.md

 ### Where to find Error logs

 There are 2 types of command execution methods.
 * **Background command**.
 It spawns a child process in background for your command, and the process is showing in status bar.
 E.g. generating effective pom.
+When a background command fails, you will see an error toast along the lines of `Background process terminated with code 1` or `Error occured in background process`.
 You can find error logs in an `Output` panel named `Maven for Java`.
 * **Terminal command**.
 It sends plain text of your command to a terminal to execute.
 E.g. almost all the other Maven commands.
 Error logs are directly printed in the corresponding terminals.

 ### Requirements